 Talent dripping 1 mL of plating medium, agitating the tube.

-Then, add 1 milliliter of plating medium to the cryovial and transfer the wash into the 15-milliliter conical tube [1].

-Talent transferring the 1 mL wash of plating medium from the cryovial into the 15 mL conical tube.

 Centrifuge the 15-milliliter tube at 300 g for 5 minutes and resuspend the pellet in 1 milliliter of the plating medium [1].
 Remove an aliquot and perform live cell counting with a hemocytometer [2] before adding a plating medium to obtain 7.5 × 105 cells per milliliter [3].